 - In a medium bowl, combine the mayonnaise, Thai sweet chili sauce, Sriracha, honey and sesame oil.
 Mix well and set aside.

 - In a second bowl, add the shrimp.
 Pour the buttermilk over the shrimp, tossing to coat each one.
-Place the cornstarch on a plate or other bowl.
+Place the cornstarch on a plate, other bowl or ziploc bag.

 - In a large skillet (I use cast iron), or heavy-bottom pot, add canola oil.
 Heat over medium heat until a thermometer reads 375°F.